mw-orcl/Move_Improve/lab800/content.md

 Note that the schema is **soe**.  ie: -u soe.
 The soe schema password is **Welcome#2018**.
 Do not change this.  ie: -p Welcome#2018

+<u>Troubleshooting</u>: If you are having trouble running the script, put it all in one line without the \.

 ```
 $ cd ~/swingbench/bin

 $./charbench -c ../configs/SOE_Server_Side_V2.xml \
 -cf ~/Wallet_ATPLABTEST/Wallet_ATPLABTEST.zip \
 -cs atplabtest_tp \
 -u soe \
 -p Welcome#2018 \
 -v users,tpm,tps \
 -intermin 0 \
 -intermax 0 \
 -min 0 \
 -max 0 \
 -uc 128 \
 -di SQ,WQ,WA \
 -rt 0:1.30
 ```

-Note your runtime TPM and TPS.
+Note your results for TPM and TPS.
+You should get about 1000 transactions per second (tps).
 We will compare them later.
 Hitting CTRL-C will stop the workload.

 Sample run with 2 cores show below.